Corpus

 Corpus supports both Quin’s platforms:

-Quin Pro: A tool for healthcare professionals.
+Quin Pro: For healthcare professionals.

 Outcomes